1993 Tennessee Fairchild Merlin crash: Investigation

 The National Transportation Safety Board (NTSB) investigated the accident and released its report on March 16, 1994.
 During a post accident interview the air traffic controller stated he had watched the aircraft on final approach until it disappeared from view, then heard a pilot make a radio transmission that he could not understand, then witnessed the aircraft lights in a steep spiral falling from the bottom of the cloud level.
 The aircraft experienced icing conditions before approaching the airport and radar information showed the aircraft slowed substantially and began a rapid descent before the crash.

 From examination of the physical evidence it was discovered that neither engine was functioning and that both propellers were feathered at the time of impact.
 No evidence of any aircraft system failure before the crash was found.
-The NTSB report stated in part that "There was evidence that engine inlet anti-ice annunciator lights were illuminated during impact" which lead to the determination that the probable cause of the accident was "Failure of the pilot to follow procedures concerning the use of the engine inlet anti-ice system and/or continuous ignition while operating in icing conditions."
+The NTSB report stated in part that "There was evidence that engine inlet anti-ice annunciator lights were illuminated during impact" which led to the determination that the probable cause of the accident was "Failure of the pilot to follow procedures concerning the use of the engine inlet anti-ice system and/or continuous ignition while operating in icing conditions."